 The subject of lipid screening of children and adolescents has been debated for years.
 While an important review, the clinical application of this review is limited.
 By restricting dyslipidemia to total and LDL-C, the systematic review did not include the National Health and Nutrition Examination Survey (NHANES) data showing 20% of children 6-19 years have adverse levels of 1 or more lipid value (non–high-density lipoprotein cholesterol [HDL-C], low HDL-C, triglycerides) and higher in those with an elevated body mass index, and did not assess the prevalence of lipid and nonlipid risk factors for atherosclerosis in families with premature coronary heart disease.
 As with many European countries, the National Institutes of Health 2011 guidelines advocate universal lipid screening in childhood aimed, in part, at identifying and treating the greatest number of individuals with familial hypercholesterolemia, a group at high risk for morbidity and early mortality.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Primary Hyperlipidemia, Diet
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Primary Hyperlipidemia, Diet

 Keywords: Atherosclerosis, Body Mass Index, Coronary Artery Disease, Cholesterol, LDL, Counseling, Diet, Dyslipidemias, Hypercholesterolemia, Hyperlipoproteinemia Type II, Lipoproteins, HDL, Myocardial Infarction, Nutritional Status, Primary Prevention, Obesity, Risk Factors, Stroke, Triglycerides, Child, Pediatrics, Adolescent